's-Hertogenbosch: Attractions

-The city center
+City center

 The city center has a cosy atmosphere because of the almost continuous ramparts that still surround it.
 It has been molded by the multiple rivers that convene on 's-Hertogenbosch, giving the center its strange street plan so different from the usual grid plan where streets meet at right angles.
 The center is dominated by Saint John's Cathedral (Sint-Janskathedraal in Dutch), which dates from c.
 1220 and is best known for its Brabantine Gothic design and the many sculptures of craftsmen that are sitting on almost every arc and rim along the outside of the cathedral.
 In 2010 an extensive restoration was completed, undoing the damage of many years of wear-and-tear and acid rain.